On the Impact of Sex Hormones on Fat Metabolism with an Eye Towards Transfeminine Hormone Therapy

 Total body fat increases, especially subcutaneous fat causing total overall leptin to increase.
 This may cause a decrease in appetite and weight loss in general.

-During HRT over 12-24 months total fat mass increased and total non fat mass decreased
+During GAHT over 12 to 24 months total fat mass increased and total non fat mass decreased (Mueller et al., 2011).

-When treated with ethinyl estradiol and anti-androgens subcutaneous fat depots increased significantly and a proportional increase in visceral fat was also observed
+When treated with ethinyl estradiol and antiandrogens subcutaneous fat depots increased significantly and a proportional increase in visceral fat was also observed (Mueller et al., 2011).

-There is at least some evidence to suggest that this maybe due to cyproterone acetate, a commonly prescribed anti-androgen outside of the US, causing weight gain.
+There is at least some evidence (Belisle & Love, 1986) to suggest that this maybe due to cyproterone acetate, a commonly prescribed antiandrogen outside of the U.S., causing weight gain.
 I believe that there is not nearly enough research to draw really solid conclusions as there are so many confounding factors related to weight loss.

-In addition I would love to see studies that relate genetics to the effects of HRT on weight and body mass.
-For instance it may be possible to identify in advance, genetic polymorphisms that would cause say weight gain under HRT (due to a specific phenotype of something involved in leptin signaling pathways) and create an intervention prior to or during HRT.
+In addition I would love to see studies that relate genetics to the effects of GAHT on weight and body mass.
+For instance it may be possible to identify in advance, genetic polymorphisms that would cause say weight gain under GAHT (due to a specific phenotype of something involved in leptin signaling pathways) and create an intervention prior to or during GAHT.